ansys/pyaedt/doc/source/API/CoreModules.rst

 Analysis Classes contain all the properties and methods needed to setup and run AEDT Analysis

-**Modeler**
+**modeler**

-Modeler Classeses contain all the properties and methods needed to edit a Modeler, including all primitives methods and properties
+modeler Classeses contain all the properties and methods needed to edit a modeler, including all primitives methods and properties

 **DesignXploration**